Make the most of your performance calendar by embedding different calendar views across your site and using playful featured images and media.

 But Full House, a UK-based children’s theater, provides a shining example of all that’s possible for your performance calendar.
-And we promise, you don’t need a dedicated web developer to perform the same magic.
+And we promise you don’t need a dedicated web developer to perform the same magic.
 All it takes is just a few tools and refreshers on events calendar best practices.
 Soon enough, your performance calendar will pop as much as your stage makeup!

 Add flair to event listings with photos, videos, and other media

-Multimedia is one of perhaps greatest assets for a performing arts center website.
-Things like photos, videos and audio clips from a production can make a powerful visual statement.
+Multimedia is one of perhaps the greatest assets for a performing arts center website.
+Things like photos, videos, and audio clips from a production can make a powerful visual statement.
 Images, in particular, can help bring WordPress calendar events to life and make it easy for users to find the shows they’re looking for.
 Full House relies on featured images to help users easily differentiate between shows on both the current and future shows pages:

 Also, users are greeted by a smorgasbord of helpful info within each event listing.
 That includes a detailed event description and a video clip that provides a preview of the performance.